Expand AllClick here for a more accessible version

 - Intermediate Unit Assistant Executive Director

-This legislation only affects professional educators with administrative certificates who are employed in any of these positions on or after January 1, 2008.
+This legislation only affects professional educators with administrative certificates who are employed in any of these positions in a Commonwealth district or school on or after January 1, 2008.

 The legislation requires the following:

-- On or after January 1, 2008, all school and system leaders must complete their Act 48 continuing professional education requirements in no less than the same proportion as the proportion of the compliance period during which the individual was employed as a school or system leader.
+On or after January 1, 2008, all school and system leaders must complete their continuing professional education requirements in no less than the same proportion as the proportion of the Leadership (NISL), including the two Principal Induction courses; and compliance period during which the individual was employed as a school or system leader.
 School and system leaders will be required to fulfill their PIL proportional hours in programs that address one or more of the nine PA school leadership standards.

 In 2004-2005, a stakeholder group of practitioners (superintendents and principals), association leaders, and university administrators and instructors were asked to review the research on how school leaders impact student achievement and to recommend a set of standards based on that research to guide preparation and continuing professional education for school leaders in Pennsylvania.
 The group recommended the standards to the Secretary of Education in the spring of 2005, and they have been the basis of the professional education offered through the Pennsylvania Inspired Leadership (PIL) program.

 PIL is a standards-based professional education program offered by the Department of Education through eight regional sites.
 Each site supports several cohort groups with two curricular offerings: 1) a comprehensive curriculum developed by the National Institute for School Leadership (NISL); including the two Principal Induction courses; and 2) The Act 13 and Beyond Course as well as the PIL blended course offerings.